harvard-lil/website-static/README.md

 - ```<some command> test``` will run the tests (not yet implemented)
 - ```<some command> deploy:staging``` will deploy the production build to our staging server (not yet implemented)
 - ```<some command> deploy:production``` will deploy the production build to our production server (not yet implemented)

+We're considering using a makefile as a convenient method for capturing these commands.
+Feedback welcome!